nycresistor/LED_Strips/LED Board.md

 ## LED Map

 This table shows which LEDs are associated with each chip and channel.
+Pattern repeats every 5 chips, as expected.

 | Chip | Ch 11 | Ch 10 | Ch 9  | Ch 8  | Ch 7  | Ch 6  | Ch 5  | Ch 4  | Ch 3  | Ch 2  | Ch 1  | Ch 0  |
 |------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|